 Staggered Herringbone Tile

-Whether you’re working with a tile-tile transition (photo below) or a tile-wall/floor transition, choose contrasting colors for your tiles and/or other surfaces to emphasize the zigzag of the design.
+Whether you’re working with a tile-tile transition or a tile-other transition, consider whether you want contrasting colors to emphasize the zigzag of the quirky design, or similar colors to quiet the quirk.

 Staggered Subway Tile